What Is Encryption and How Does It Work?

 For example, if the agreed shift was 5, then the sentence “This is super interesting!” would be encrypted into “YMNX NX XZUJW NSYJWJXYNSL!”

-Throughout the Middle Ages, there was a rapid development of encryption models using polyalphabetic substitution (multiple substitution alphabets used to minimize the success of decryption).
+The Middle Ages brought a rapid development of encryption types that used polyalphabetic substitution (multiple substitution alphabets used to minimize the success of decryption).

-In the same year, Whitfield Diffie and Martin Hellman published “New Directions in Cryptography.”
-They laid the groundwork to solve one of the core fundamental issues (at the time) of encryption schemes: how to distribute the encryption key to the intended person(s) in a safe and secure way.
+In 1976, Whitfield Diffie and Martin Hellman published “New Directions in Cryptography,” which laid the groundwork to solve one of the core fundamental issues (at the time) of encryption schemes: how to distribute the encryption key to the intended person(s) in a safe and secure way.

-Encryption is a modern variant of ancient cryptography schemes.
-It’s based on a complex algorithm called a “cipher.”
+Encryption is a modern, electronic version of ancient cryptography schemes.
+Modern encryption is based on complex algorithms called “ciphers.”

-Its purpose is to hide important information from others by turning plaintext data into a series of random ciphertext, which makes it impossible to read the plaintext without decoding the data with a special decryption key.
+Encryption is designed to protect important information from prying eyes by turning plaintext (readable-to-humans) data into a string of ciphertext, which is impossible to read without the proper decryption key.